Sator Square: Magical and medical associations

 In 2003, Rose Mary Sheldon noted: "Long after the fall of Rome, and long after the general public had forgotten about classical word games, the square survived among people who might not even read Latin.
 They continued to use it as a charm against illness, evil and bad luck.
-By the end of the Middle Ages, the "prophylactic magic" of the square was firmly established in the superstition of Italy, Serbia, Germany, and Iceland, and eventually even crossed to North America".
+By the end of the Middle Ages, the 'prophylactic magic' of the square was firmly established in the superstition of Italy, Serbia, Germany, and Iceland, and eventually even crossed to North America".
+The square appears in versions of several popular magical manuscripts from the early and late Middle Ages, magical text such as the Tabula Smaragdina and the Clavicula Salomonis.

 In Germany in the Middle Ages, the square was inscribed on disks that were then thrown into fires to extinguish them.
 An edict in 1743 by Duke Ernest Auguste of Saxe-Weimar-Eisenach required all settlements to make Sator square disks to combat fires.
 By the fifteenth century the square was being used as a touchstone against fire at the Château de Chinon and Château de Jarnac in France.

-The square appears as a remedy during labour in the twelfth-century Latin medical text, the Trotula, and was widely cited as a cure for dog bites and rabies in medieval Europe; in both cases, the remedy/cure is administered by eating bread inscribed with the words of the square.
+The square appears as a remedy during labour in the twelfth-century Latin medical text the Trotula, and was widely cited as a cure for dog bites and rabies in medieval Europe; in both cases, the remedy/cure is administered by eating bread inscribed with the words of the square.
 By the sixteenth century, the use of the square to cure insanity and fever was being documented in books such as De Varia Quercus Historia (1555) by Jean du Choul, and De Rerum Varietate (1557) by Gerolamo Cardano.
 Jean du Choul describes a case where a person from Lyon recovered from insanity after eating three crusts of bread inscribed with the square.
 After the meal, the person then recited five paternosters for the five wounds of Christ, linking to the Christian imagery believed encoded into the square.